Controlling flooding and protecting our environment

 By managing stormwater, communities are better able to protect our environment, reduce flooding, support healthier streams and rivers, and create healthier, more sustainable communities.

 The City of Castle Pines is committed to maintaining a proactive stormwater management program to improve the quality of runoff entering the storm drain system and receiving streams.
 The program plays a critical role in controlling flooding, enhancing safety, protecting the environment and meeting the requirements of federal environmental regulations.

 Castle Pines holds an Environmental Protection Agency Municipal Separate Storm Sewer System (MS4) permit, which requires the City to monitor, maintain and control its stormwater facilities.
 Stormwater must be managed for the good of the entire community, because water runoff does not follow subdivision or community boundaries.
 The City is responsible for the repair and maintenance of existing stormwater facilities as well as the construction of needed capital improvement projects related to the stormwater system.

-Other City responsibilities include:
+City responsibilities include:

 - Administering the MS4 stormwater permit for the City to include inspection services, reporting, and annual report to the CDPHE

 - Administering criteria and best management practices identified in the stormwater manual